 Inadvertent butterfly arrivals

-The white butterfly, Pieris rapae rapae, arrived more recently, most likely as an accidental import during the late 1920s.
+The white butterfly, Pieris rapae rapae, arrived more recently, most likely as an accidental import during the late 1920s or early 1930s.
 They are thought to have arrived in an imported shipment of refrigerated vegetables.
 These butterflies quickly gained a foothold here and are a familiar (and often unwelcome) sight in vegetable gardens.

 A second member of the Pieridae butterfly family arrived in 2010.
 The great white butterfly (Pieris brassicae) was first found in a Nelson city garden.
 Great white butterflies became established in the Nelson area.
 The Department of Conservation (DOC) led an eradication programme to prevent this butterfly species from spreading.
 Great white butterflies look similar to the common small white butterfly, but as their name implies, they are about twice the size.
 DOC requested that the public report any sightings of great white butterflies, caterpillars or eggs.